Heroin Addiction and Detox Clinics are not Mutually Exclusive

 Medical Detox; Easing the Pain

 Heroin is one of the most dangerous and addictive drugs on the street.
 It is also one of the hardest addictions to overcome.
 Detoxing without professional assistance is dangerous and seldom successful.
-Medical detoxification for heroin eases the symptoms of withdrawal as the brain recovers from the dependence of the drug.
+Medical detoxification eases the symptoms of withdrawal as the brain recovers from the dependence of the drug.
 The purpose of detoxification is treat the physical symptoms of withdrawal and remove the toxins left behind in the body.
+Below is is a list of heroin detox and what to expect.

 - Medical Detoxification – Medical detoxification allows individuals to withdraw from heroin safely.
 Generally, the process is medically supervised in a hospital or other treatment center that has a unit for detoxification which allows the patient to be monitored closely throughout the process.
 Medication is given to prevent the withdrawal symptoms from becoming severe.
 The medication is usually a related drug type that is gradually tapered over a period of days.